-Because of inheritance taxes and the expansion of the Hollywood - Burbank airport, the family of John Ehn is forced to divest themselves of 2.6 acres of land which includes the California State Landmark #939, "Old Trappers Lodge."
+Because of inheritance taxes and the expansion of the Burbank airport, the family of John Ehn is forced to divest themselves of 2.6 acres of land which includes the California State Landmark #939, "Old Trappers Lodge."
 The Family wishes that the dreams and vision of their father be kept in the public eye.
 Shy of finding a buyer who will allow the family to maintain the art work in-situ the family wishes...

-- 1. To find a new home for the environment in toto, as close as possible in location to the original site. - 2.
-Break the collection into as few as 3 distinct parts. - A. Boot Hill. - B. Outdoor artifacts - C. Indoor assemblage & artifacts. - 3.
-Break the collection into the fewest parts possible.
+To find a new home for the outdoor sections of the environment in toto, as close as possible in location to the original site.

+- A. Boot Hill. - B. Outdoor artifacts.

-The family is willing to donate the works of art to a commercial institution if they will guarantee proper and annual maintenance of the art works.
+The family is willing to donate the works of art to an institution if they will guarantee proper and annual maintenance of the art works.
+The indoor pieces will be retained by the family and will form the nucleus of an exhibition directed toward art museums.
+The family will pay for the move.

-Enclosed is a site plan and the location identified on a Thomas Bros Map along with articles on the landmark from the Los Angeles Times , and a copy of a book based on an exhibition at the San Francisco Museum of Modern Art.
+Enclosed is a site plan along with articles on the landmark from the Los Angeles Times, and a copy of a book based on an exhibition at the San Francisco Museum of Modern Art (see page 42).